SammZhu/ocp_advanced_deployment_homework/README.md

-= OpenShift Container Platform - Advanced Deployment - Homework
+# OpenShift Container Platform - Advanced Deployment - Homework

-**Goals**

-I deploy and configure OpenShift Container Platform on a group of servers to meet client requirements:

-* Configure Red Hat Enterprise Linux 7 hosts for OpenShift deployment.

-* Deploy a highly available OpenShift Container Platform cluster.

-* Configure the OpenShift Container Platform cluster.
+## Summary

+**Requirements**

+- Ability to authenticate at the master console

+- Registry has storage attached and working

+- Router is configured on each infranode

+- PVs of different types are available for users to consume

+- Ability to deploy a simple app (`nodejs-mongo-persistent`)

 **Provisioned Environment Hosts**

-$GUID=7e7f
+This one-click installation script applies to the following host environment.

 * Bastion host: bastion.$GUID.example.opentlc.com, bastion.$GUID.internal